Data visualization methods such as graphs and charts can be a great tool to help make data more accessible and tell the stories hidden in numbers.

 It will first narrow down the RemoteLazyFrame

-to the necessary columns to make the function call, before calling Seaborn's scatterplot
+to the necessary columns to make the function call, before calling Matplotlib's scatter

 function to plot your scatter graph.